rosids/trybe-exercises/fundamentos-do-desenvolvimento-web/bloco_4/dia_3/README.md

     ```

 <br/>

 6. Make a program that says whether a number defined in a variable is prime or not.
     - A prime number is a number that is only divisible by 1 and itself, that is, dividing it with any other numbers gives a remainder other than zero.
-  - Dica: você vai precisar de fazer um loop que vá de 0 ao número definido; Além disso, vai precisar de fazer uma checagem a cada iteração e armazenar os resultados em algum lugar.
+    - Tip: you will need to loop from 0 to the defined number; In addition, you will need to check each iteration and store the results somewhere.